nisharao321/exp3/procedure.md

 19. The observation for point 2 is given below.
 Enter the required value in the input box provided to evaluate the results.<br>
 <img src="images/k19.png"><br>

 20. Click on the NEXT button at the bottom right corner to proceed to the next step.
-Repeat same procedure for 400rpm.<br>
+Repeat the same procedure for 400rpm.<br>
 <img src="images/k20.png"><br>

 21. Results is being displayed.<br>